An Overview of the CSS Profile Form for Financial Aid

 Should you use this to apply for non-federal financial aid?

-When it comes to applying for financial aid, the CSS/Financial Aid PROFILE form is often confused with the FAFSA or Free Application for Federal Student Aid.
+When it comes to applying for financial aid, the CSS PROFILE form is often confused with the FAFSA (Free Application for Federal Student Aid).
 While there are many differences between the CSS PROFILE and the FAFSA, the main difference is that they are used to apply for different types of financial aid.
 If you want to receive federal financial aid or federal student loans, you have to complete the FAFSA.

 The CSS PROFILE is a service of the College Board.
 It comes online on October 1 for the following academic year.
 It uses prior-prior-year (PPY) income tax information.
-For the 2018–19 application, this means that you will be able to utilize information from your 2016 federal income tax returns.
-It should aid in the timely completion and submission of the form, but there may also be some income estimates required for 2017 and 2018 to provide a complete picture of your financial situation.
+For the 2020–21 application, this means that you will be able to utilize information from your 2018 federal income tax returns.
+Having your tax returns on hand will help you quickly complete the form, but be prepared to provide income estimates for 2019 and 2020 to provide a complete picture of your financial situation.

 Unlike the FAFSA, which is free to complete, the CSS PROFILE form costs $25 to create and submit to one school.
 Additional schools cost $16 per submission.
-A limited amount of fee waivers are available to low-income families.
-Since the CSS PROFILE form only covers a certain group of schools, you should be absolutely sure it is required before you spend the time and money to apply.
-Have the information submitted only to those schools that you want to attend.
+A limited amount of fee waivers are available for students who are orphans, those who come from low-income families, and similar situations of financial hardship.
+Since the CSS PROFILE form only covers a certain group of schools, you should be sure it is required before you spend the time and money to apply.
+Have the information submitted only to the schools that you want to attend.

-Whereas federal financial aid is calculated based on a strict formula across all students nationwide, the CSS PROFILE form allows colleges to calculate aid eligibility for their own programs based on the individual criteria each one sets.
+Whereas federal financial aid is calculated based on a strict formula across all students nationwide, the CSS PROFILE form allows colleges to use unique criteria to calculate aid eligibility for their own programs.
 Hence, the questions on one school’s CSS PROFILE may vary dramatically from those of another school.

 Because the CSS PROFILE form is for non-federal or private scholarships, grants, and financial aid programs, the schools are permitted to consider other factors not considered on the FAFSA form.
-These include items such as the value of a parent’s home, non-custodial parent income, insurance contract values, and annual retirement plan contributions.
+These include items such as the value of a parent’s home, the income of a non-custodial parent, insurance contract values, and annual retirement plan contributions.
 Take advantage of the pre-application worksheet, which can help in determining what information will be requested and what documentation to gather.

 Completing the Form